osisoft/OCS-Docs/content/set-up/roles/roles-concept.md

 - Community Administrator – This role has no specific permissions by default.

-  **Note:** Although this role is assigned no permissions by default, it is designed to be assigned community administration permissions.
+  **Note:** Although this role has no permissions by default, it is intended for use with community administration permissions.
 See [Community administrators](#community-administrators-preview) for more information.

 Some tenant roles are assigned permissions by default (Tenant Administrator, Tenant Contributor, Tenant Member).
 However, others are not (Tenant Contributor, Tenant Data Steward, Tenant Viewer, and Community Administrator).
 These roles without default permissions are intended to be customized; you must assign these roles permissions for individual system resources to best suit your organization.

-For any resource, you set access to it for specific roles, rather than for specific users or clients.
+For any resource, you can set access to it for specific roles rather than for specific users or clients.
 Manage access using Manage Permissions for the given resource.
 For each role, you set access to the following access types: Read, Write, Delete, and Manage Permissions.

 ### Tenant custom roles